Talk · TDWI München 2026

 Building data products upon open standards: a coding agent fed a Data Contract (ODCS) and Data Product (ODPS) YAML plus a prompt, given Skills for how and Tools for with-what, produces a Data Product

-A Glimpse Into the Future
+A Glimpse Into the Future (Just a Teaser)

 What is Data Mesh?
-The four principles — domain ownership, data as a product, self-serve data platform, federated governance — across strategic, socio-technical, and technology layers
+The four principles, domain ownership, data as a product, self-serve data platform, federated governance, across strategic, socio-technical, and technology layers

 The Data Product Canvas from datamesh-architecture.com, laying out domain, output ports, data contract, consumers, use cases, and ubiquitous language